Abe Jacobs: Travels around the world (1966–1981)

-Later career in NWA Mid-Atlantic Championship Wrestling
+Later career in NWA Mid-Atlantic Championship Wrestling (1965–1983)

 Throughout his career, Jacobs maintained a very heavy ring schedule regularly wrestling five or six matches a week.
 With the exception of 10-minute televised bouts, his average matches lasted at least 30 minutes with many going over an hour.
 He travelled an average of around 3,000 miles per week and headlined cards with some of the top wrestlers in Canada and North America including Lou Newman, "Big" Bill Miller, Buddy Rogers, Dick the Bruiser, Ray Stevens, Hans Schmidt, "Whipper" Billy Watson and Wilbur Snyder.
 He also met a number of NWA World Heavyweight Champions during this period including Gene Kiniski, Dick Hutton, Buddy Rogers and Dory Funk, Jr. during the mid-to late 1960s.

 One of the reasons Jacobs was able to eventually immigrate to the United States was because he was wrestling at a "World Championship" level.
 When Jacobs competed in the US, he was under a work visa which limited his time wrestling in the country.
 There were times when would be unable to compete in the country at all due to national origins quotas set by the United States Immigration and Naturalization Service.
 With the passage of the Immigration Act of 1965, Jacobs was able to apply for permanent residence and eventual citizenship.
-As part of the application process, he was required to show that he was not taking any work away from U.S. citizens and, meeting with the Immigration and Labor Department, he presented to immigration officials proof with posters advertising himself wrestling Lou Thesz for the World Title in Miami in 1964.
+As part of the application process, he was required to show that he was not taking any work away from US citizens and, meeting with the Immigration and Labor Department, he presented to immigration officials proof with posters advertising himself wrestling Lou Thesz for the World Title in Miami in 1964.